 Australian Energy Infrastructure Commissioner Terms of Reference 2021-25

-The Commissioner will work collaboratively with all levels of government, scientists, experts, industry and the community to resolve complaints from community members about proposed and operational wind farms, large scale solar farms (5 MW or more), energy storage facilities, such as large scale batteries (1 MW or more) and new major transmission projects.
+The Commissioner will work collaboratively with all levels of government, scientists, experts, industry and the community to resolve complaints from community members about proposed and operational wind farms, large scale solar farms (5 MW or more), energy storage facilities, such as pumped hydro and large scale batteries (1 MW or more) and new major transmission projects.

 The Commissioner will lead efforts to promote best practices, information availability, and provide a central, trusted source for dissemination of information.